NotUgur/RobloxScripts/README.md

 Loadstrings = %0
 Loader: %0
-Laundry Simulator Script: %40
+Laundry Simulator Script: %100
-Universal Script: %50
+Universal Script: %90 but dont use it sucks.
 Any other game script: %0

-Universal Script Is Published and anyone can use it but some of the features doesnt working properly, I will fix them whenever I finish the Laundry Simulator Script.
-Laundry Simulator Script is published and anyone can use it but doesnt working properly since I didnt got time to finish it, I will finish it whenever.
+Laundry Simulator Script is published and anyone can use it, It works fully.

 All of the Scripts are tested on the following executors:

 Solara: Working fully.
 Xeno: Working fully.
-Delta Mobile: Working fully but esp is buggy due to mobile graphics of the game.
+Delta Mobile: Working fully.

 TODO:

--- Finish Laundry Simulator Script.
 -- Make autofarm script to the Goal Kick Simulator.
 -- Make autofarm script to the Training Simulator.
 -- Make autofarm script to the GYM Star Simulator.